 - a.
 Status transfer initiated.
 The PHY indicates a status transfer by asserting status on the CTL lines along with the status data on the D0 and D1 lines (only 2 bits of status are transferred per cycle).
-Normally (unless interrupted by a receive operation), a status transfer will be either 2 or 8 cycles long.
+Normally (unless interrupted by a receive operation), a status transfer is either 2 or 8 cycles long.
 A 2-cycle (4 bit) transfer occurs when only status information is to be sent.
 An 8-cycle (16 bit) transfer occurs when register data is to be sent in addition to any status information. - b.
 Status transfer terminated.
 The PHY normally terminates a status transfer by asserting idle on the CTL lines.
-If a bus reset is pending, the PHY may also assert grant on the CTL line immediately following a complete status transfer.
-The PHY may also interrupt a status transfer at any cycle by asserting Receive on the CTL lines to begin a receive operation.
+The PHY may also interrupt a status transfer at any cycle by asserting receive on the CTL lines to begin a receive operation.
 The PHY asserts at least one cycle of idle between consecutive status transfers.